yunginnanet/prox5/README.md

 Notably it features interface compatible dialer functions that dial out from different proxies for every connection, and a SOCKS5 server that utilizes those functions.

 ---

+> **Warning**
+> *Using prox5 to proxy connections from certain offsec tools tends to cause denial of service in some cases.*
+> e.g: Apache has been observed (many times) to fail under the load of prox5 with a few thousand SOCKS loaded up while being driven by content enumeration tools such as feroxbuster.

+---

 </div>